 Once an NCR is filled out it needs to be reviewed.
 Usually a quality engineer, production engineer or supervisor would review the NCR, disposition the material (for rework or return to vendor or scrap), The work would be assigned to a worker to repair.
 Once the work was completed, it would be reinspected to verify the work was done fully and correctly.

-Departments that add NCR documents to their quality management systems can use NCR data and trends to identify:
+Departments that add NCR documents to their quality management software tools or quality management systems can use NCR data and trends to identify: